 We used the Cropland Data Layer 2014 as well as additional spatially explicit information to develop a land-cover map for the Midwestern U.S. pertinent to the mapping of milkweed habitat (Supplement S1).
 Additional sources of information included 2014 CRP enrollment locations; railroad, power line, and road rights-of-way; marginal versus productive farmland as determined by the 2012 National Commodity Cropland Productivity Index; and a characterization of exurban versus urban environs (Supplemental S1).
 As we defined it, marginal cropland devoted to corn and soy production comprises <5% of the overall landscape and 14% of total land in production.

 To populate the monarch-relevant land-cover map with milkweed, we conducted a systematic review of the literature to obtain empirical common milkweed (A. syriaca) stem density estimates (Sauer and Feir 1974, Bhowmik and Bandeen 1976, Cramer and Burnside 1982, Hartzler and Buhler 2000, Taylor and Shields 2000, Hartzler 2010, Smith et al. 2012).
 We assigned these empirical density estimates to cover classes in our map of land cover (Table 1).
 Details of this literature review are provided in Supplemental S2; the most important empirical assessment of milkweed stem density in the Midwest region of the U.S. was conducted by Hartzler and Buhler (2000), followed by Hartzler (2010).
 They used randomly chosen locations on roads and extended a 100 × 50 m transect into the surrounding vegetation.
 Within this transect they identified patches of common milkweed and measured the area covered by each patch.
 Their studies were limited to Iowa, but included a variety of land-cover types (n = 7), including non-agricultural cover.
-They reported infestation rates as high as 67% and 71% in Conservation Reserve Program (CRP) and along roadsides, respectively, and as lows as 28% in pasture.
+They reported occurrence rates as high as 67% and 71% in Conservation Reserve Program (CRP) and along roadsides, respectively, and as low as 28% in pasture.
 CRP land had densities of 212 m2 ha-1, waterways and terraces had 169 m2 ha-1, roadsides had 102 m2 ha-1, other crops, railroad rights-of-way, wood lots and grassed field corners had 61 m2 ha-1, and corn and soybean had 30 and 16 m2 ha-1, respectively.
 Following Pleasants (2016), we converted m2 per hectare into stems per hectare with a conversion factor of 1.95 stems m-2 as reported by Flockhart et al. (2015).

 The potential of milkweed restoration in five sectors, individually and in combination